Sage-Axolotl/Glamorous-Glass/README.md

-# Glamorous-Glass
+Removes the streaks on glass and makes the border transclucent*.

-Removes streaks from glass and tinted glass and removes both the border and streaks from stained glass.
-Includes connected textures.
+Removes streaks from tinted glass and makes it clearer.

+Makes stained glass solid color with 50% transparency.

+*Optifine or Continuity is required for regular glass to render translucent.